fezcode/doku.js/README.md

 You can put any number of commands in between command start and end characters with comma (`,`) as the delimiter.

-If you want to escape any string in a command block, then simply put it in between quotes (`"text"`)
+If you want to escape any string in a command block, then simply put it in between quotes (`"text"`).
+This will make that string to be interpreted as plain text.

 For example: